spf13/cobra/README.md

 ### Attach command to its parent

-If you notice in the above example we attach the command to it's parent.
+If you notice in the above example we attach the command to its parent.
 In this case the parent is the rootCmd.
 In this example we are attaching it to the root, but commands can be attached at any level.